What You’ll Learn

 How to Clean Fish Tank Gravel without a Vacuum Kit

-First, you’ll need to move your fish to another tank and pour out the gravel, which is quite stressful and will disrupt useful bacteria that have established in your tank.
+You also need to move your fish to another tank and pour out the gravel.
+Which is quite stressful and will disrupt useful bacteria that have established in your tank.

 To clean your tank without a vacuum, follow these steps.